vahidalvandi/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository introduces V2Ray-based solutions to bypass censorship in highly restricted networks without direct/safe/stable access to an upstream server (a server with access to free Internet).
+This repository introduces V2Ray-based solutions to bypass limitations in highly restricted networks without direct/safe/stable access to upstream servers ( servers with access to free Internet).

 ## Documentation

-### Setup V2Ray Using a Bridge Server
+### V2Ray Upsream and Bridge Servers

 In this solution, you need these two servers: